• home

 Location : Miyajima - Hiroshima

 Today you'll make your way to the nearby island of Miyajima with its famous 'floating' torii gate.
 You might like to further explore the island by climbing to the top of Mt Miyajima (or hopping on the cable car instead) for 360-degree views of the Inland Sea.
 Keep your eyes out for inquisitive and hungry deer that roam the streets.
-You have the rest of the day free to enjoy some of the other sites in this very welcoming and pleasant city.
-You could stop by the magnificent five-storied Hiroshima Castle, which originally dates from the 1590s.
+You have the rest of the day free to enjoy some of the other sites.
+You could stop by the five-storied Hiroshima Castle, which originally dates to the 1590s.
 It was destroyed by the bomb but reconstructed in all its glory in the 1950s, and now holds an informative museum.
-The wonderful Shukkeien Garden, with its graceful teahouses and waterfalls, is also a perfect place to decompress on a break from sightseeing.
-For something a bit louder, there are local baseball and soccer teams (if the day is right), or endless shopping choices.
-Ask your leader for other tips and suggestions as there is plenty to see and do.
+The wonderful Shukkeien Garden, with teahouses and waterfalls, is also a perfect place to decompress.

 Day :10